swiftlang/swift-evolution/proposals/NNNN-member-import-visibility.md

 ## Detailed design

 A reference to a member in a source file will only be accepted if that member is declared in a module that is contained in the set of visible modules for that source file.
-A module is in the set of visible modules if any of the following statements are true:
+According to the existing rules for top level name lookup, a module is visible if any of the following statements are true:

 - The module is directly imported.
 In other words, some import statement in the source file names the module explicitly.
 - The module is directly imported from the bridging header.
 - The module is in the set of modules that is re-exported by any module that is either directly imported in the file or directly imported in the bridging header.

-A Swift module re-exports any modules that have been imported using the `@_exported` attribute.
+A re-exported module is one that another module makes visible to any client that imports it.
 Clang modules list the modules that they re-export in their modulemap files, and it is common for a Clang module to re-export every module it imports using `export *`.
+There is no officially supported way to re-export a module from a Swift module, but the compiler-internal `@_exported` attribute is sometimes used for this purpose.
 Re-exports are also transitive, so if module `A` re-exports module `B`, and module `B` re-exports module `C`, then declarations from `A`, `B`, and `C` are all in scope in a file that only imports `A` directly.

 Note that there are some imports that are added to every source file implicitly by the compiler for normal programs.
 The implicitly imported modules include the standard library and the module being compiled.
-As a subtle consequence implicitly importing the current module, any module that is `@_exported` in any source file is also considered visible in every other source file because it is a re-export of a direct import.
+As a subtle consequence implicitly importing the current module, any module that the current module re-exports in any of its source files will be considered visible in every other source file.

 ## Source compatibility